pivotal/docs-tap/scst-scan/scan-types.hbs.md

 | Node.JS | packages.json |
 | Python | requirements.txt|

 Rather than declare specific dependency versions, some languages such as Spring, Java, and .Net resolve dependency versions at build time.
 For these languages, performing a SCA scan on the declaration file stored in the source code does not produce meaningful results, often creating false positives or false negatives.

 Due to this, in Tanzu Application Platform 1.6, the source scan step is moved to an opt-in step in the supply chain.
-To add source scan to the supply chain, follow the steps below.

 ### <a id="add-source-scan"></a>Adding Source Scan to the Test and Scan Supply Chain

-In order to add source scanning to the [out-of-the-box test and scan supply chain](../getting-started/about-supply-chains.hbs.md#3-ootb-testingscanning), you can apply an overlay in your install values.yaml.
-This overlay will add the required resources to the supply chain in the correct location to opt-in to source scanning.
+In order to add source scanning to the [out-of-the-box test and scan supply chain](../getting-started/about-supply-chains.hbs.md#3-ootb-testingscanning), you can apply an overlay in your install `values.yaml`.
+This overlay adds the required resources to the supply chain in the correct location to opt-in to source scanning.

-See [here](../customize-package-installation.hbs.md) for more detailed information on how overlays work with the Tanzu Application Platform.
+For information about how overlays work with Tanzu Application Platform, see [Customize your package installation](../customize-package-installation.hbs.md).

-To add source scanning to the default out-of-the-box test and scan supply chain, do the following steps.
+To add source scanning to the default out-of-the-box test and scan supply chain:

 1. Create a `secret.yml` file with a `Secret` that contains your ytt overlay.
 For example: